lmonico/lmonico/README.md

 - 👋 Hi, I’m @lmonico
-- 👀 I’m interested in using technology to fight climate change
+- 👀 I’m interested in using technology to solve problems
-- 🌱 I’m currently learning continuous integration with Travis CI and Docker
+- 🌱 I’m currently learning React with next.js